Douglas Slocombe’s long and fruitful career can be divided into four stages.

 Stage 2: The Great British Cinematographer of the Sixties.

 His stunning black and white cinematography on Bryan Forbes‘ kitchen sink drama “The L-Shaped Room” with Leslie Caron and Joseph Losey’s “The Servant”, with Dirk Bogart and James Fox, both from1963, marks one of the high points of British cinema.

 Stage 3: Cinematographer on the world stage.

 Stage 4: Indiana Jones

 Finally, there are the Indiana Jones movies, spanning the eighties from 1981 to 1989.
-His work on “Raider’s of the Lost Ark” (third Oscar nomination), Spielberg’s greatest movie, is superlative and would in itself, grant him a place in the hall of the cinema’s great cinematographers.
+His work on “Raiders of the Lost Ark” (third Oscar nomination), Spielberg’s greatest movie, is superlative and alone, would grant him a place in the hall of the cinema’s great cinematographers.